cyverse-gis/suas-metadata/Calliope/DeveloperDocumentation.md

 ##### Data Container (/image/DataContainer.java)

-This interface is implemented by `ImageEntry.java` and `ImageDirectory.java`.
-Both these classes are used in the tree of files on the right side on the import tab. `ImageEntry`ies are the programmatic form of an image file, while `ImageDirectory`ies are the programmatic form of a directory.
-ImageDirectories contain a list of sub-directories and files while ImageEntries contain image metadata and an icon.
+This interface is implemented by `ImageEntry.java` and `DataDirectory.java`.
+Both these classes are used in the tree of files on the right side on the import tab. `ImageEntry`ies are the programmatic form of an image file, while `DataDirectory`ies are the programmatic form of a directory.
+DataDirectories contain a list of sub-directories and files while ImageEntries contain image metadata and an icon.
 This interface may be extended for custom image and directory implementations for use in new data sources.
 See [Data Sources](#data-sources-datasourcesidatasourcejava) for info on how to add new data sources.
+TODO: Add futher documentation as more extensions of DataContainer are added

 ##### Settings Data (/settings/SettingsData.java)